Shortcut-API/Business-Docs/README.md

 ***

-Your Business Account enables you to launch your Pros on the Shortcut platform.
+Your Business Account enables you to launch Pros on the Shortcut platform.
 You can register new Pros, manage their settings, and begin servicing clients.

 ### Sandbox Testing